tanteckfang/tp/docs/UserGuide.md

 * Case Flexibility: Whether you input `john` or `JOHN`, we'll make sure you find your friend John.
 * You can search `Hans Bo` it will still match `Bo Hans` ; we understand it's about the people, not the sequence.
 * Focus on Names: Dive straight into finding individuals by their names, nothing else gets in the way.
-* Complete Words Matter: To keep it accurate, we search for complete words, only—`Han` will not match `Hans`.
+* Complete Words Matter: For accuracy, we search for complete words only.
+Searching `Han` won't match `Hans`, ensuring that you find exactly what you're looking for.
 * Flexible 'OR' Search: It’s like casting a wider net – enter `Hans Bo`, and you’ll catch `Hans Gruber`, `Bo Yang`, or any name that contains `Hans` or `Bo`.

 Examples: